Overseas Investment Amendment Act 2018: Legislative passage

 Following the 2017 general election held on 23 September 2017, none of the parties in the New Zealand House of Representatives had enough seats to govern alone.
 After several weeks of negotiations, the Labour and New Zealand First parties formed a coalition government on 19 October, with a confidence and supply agreement with the Green Party.
 On 14 December, the Overseas Investment Amendment Bill was introduced by Labour Member of Parliament David Parker.
 On 19 December, the Bill passed its first reading in with the support of Labour, NZ First, and the Greens parties while the opposition National Party voted against the bill (63:56).

 The Overseas Investment Amendment Bill passed the select committee stage on 18 June 2018.
 On 26 June, the Bill passed its second reading with the support of Labour, NZ First, and the Greens.
 National and the libertarian ACT party voted against the bill (63:56).
 On 15 August, the Bill passed its third reading with the support of the Labour-led coalition while the National and ACT parties opposed the bill (63:57).
 The Overseas Investment Amendment Act received royal assent on 22 August, becoming law.

+Proposed amendments

+On 2 September, Prime Minister Christopher Luxon confirmed that the Sixth National Government would seek to amend the Overseas Investment Amendment Act 2018 to allow investor visa holders to buy homes with a minimum value of NZ$5million.
+In response, Labour leader and Opposition leader Chris Hipkins criticised the Government's plans to amend the foreign buyer ban, questioning the commitment of investor visa holders to living in New Zealand.
+By contrast, Bayleys residential national director Johnny Sinclair and Sotheby's International Realty managing director Mark Harris welcomed the proposed changes to the foreign buyer ban.
+Sinclair proposed retaining the NZ$5 million threshold for Auckland and Queenstown while Harris proposed a lower threshold for Wellington.